 By September, there should be a fabulous display of dazzling Dahlias.
 Whilst not on the same grand scale as Anglesey Abbey, I’m certain that it will still be impressive.

 Are you growing Dahlias this year?
-Let us know how you are getting on at our Facebook page.
+Let us know how you are getting on at our Facebook page and if you’re looking for guides on how to grow dahlias from seed, check out our dahlia hub page – our one-stop-shop for everything you need to know about growing dahlias.

 Plants and gardens have always been a big part of my life.
 I can remember helping my Dad to prick out seedlings, even before I could see over the top of the potting bench.
 As an adult, I trained at Writtle College where I received my degree, BSc.
 (Hons) Horticulture.
 After working in a specialist plantsman’s nursery, and later, as a consulting arboriculturalist, I joined Thompson & Morgan in 2008.
 Initially looking after the grounds and coordinating the plant trials, I now support the web team offering horticultural advice online.
 I have a keen interest in drought resistant plants and a passion for perennials, particularly hardy Geraniums.
 I previously stood as regional secretary for the International Plant Propagation Society which gave me lots of opportunities to see what other horticulturalists were up to in their nurseries and gardens.